marad/marad.github.io/_drafts/monads.md

 ## The order

-You see.
-In pure functional languages you cannot define the order of operations.
+You see, in pure functional languages you cannot define the order of operations.
 You can just define some equivalences.
 What do I mean?
 Take a look:

 {% highlight haskell %}